valillon/valillon.github.io/_posts/2019-03-01-a-deep-look-inside-paintings.markdown

     - art
 ---

 Light and space is the origin of everything, the two gametes which engendered the Universe.
-Likewise, in the painting, a window to the Universe, the space becomes canvas and the light emerges in the form of colorful pigments.
+Likewise, in the painting as window to the Universe, the space becomes canvas and the light emerges in the form of colorful pigments.
 Somebody said once that the painting is just that, light and space.
 And it is still mysterious how a canvas and a bunch of pigments can condense the deepest corners of the human soul.

 In particular, the light confined in the Meninas’ room can manifest itself the history of painting.
 Everything can be explained therein, any emotion can be found impregnated in those Velazquez's strokes.
-The atmosphere in that room has inspired painters, fascinated artists, and hypnotized audiences for centuries until our days.
+Not in vain the atmosphere in that room has inspired painters, fascinated artists, and hypnotized audiences for centuries until our days.
 The mere idea of having the possibility to get not inside the canvas, but inside the room itself, is so attractive that triggers innumerable imaginary visions.
 By imaging yourself inside the painting next to Velazquez, walking between the Meninas, facing the Kings' mirror, or looking through that mysterious door at the end of the room, conforms a spatial-temporal transportation through the wrinkles of the Universe.

-I don't remember when I started to be deeply fascinated by the painting.
+I don't remember when I started to be deeply fascinated by paintings.
 Recently, several months ago, I discovered that a neural network could estimate depth from a single image.
 I instantly dreamed about the idea of having a deep look inside that Meninas’ room.

 ## Neural Models